vishnukr1992/angular-resume-builder/README.md

 # angular-resume-builder
-An angular application to learn things step by step
+the application to learn angular features